-- NEW: Police appeal again for information on the suspect's movements
+- Police appeal again for information on the suspect's movements

 - Mark Bridger remains in police custody and continues to be questioned